tom-newbold/spotify-api/README.md

 Alternatively, run the provided `server.bat` file.

 Authentication details, found on your personal [Spotify for Developers](https://developer.spotify.com/) dashboard, need to be added into the blank `config.json` provided.

+See images of the project in action on [My Portfolio](https://tom-newbold.github.io/subpages/python_spotifyAPI.html).